albertturon1/financestorm/README.md

 with Zustand as the state manager, Tailwind for styling and Recharts for data visualization.

 Only tested on desktop like devices, mobile devices to be tested soon.
+Texts only in Polish, possible addition of English translation.